testingisdocumenting/znai/znai-docs/documentation/snippets/code-snippets.md

 }
 ```

-Note: Good placement of a *Wide Code* is at the end of a page or a section to show the full version of a code sample.
+Note: Good placement of a *Wide Code* element is at the end of a page or a section to show the full version of a code sample.

 # Read More

-If you have a large code snippet and you want to initially display only a small fraction use `readMore` option with an **optional**
+If you have a large code snippet and you want to initially display only a small fraction use the `readMore` option with an **optional**
 `readMoreVisibleLines` option to specify a number of initial lines displayed (default is 8).

     ```java {readMore: true, readMoreVisibleLines: 3}